Clone this repo:

 Working with libpldm

-The ABIs (symbols, generally functions) exposed by the library are separated into three categories:
+Components of the library ABI[^1] (loosely, functions) are separated into three categories:

 1. Stable